Leasehold

 If you did not buy your property through the Right to Buy Scheme you are not subject to the above restrictions

 Once you accept and offer, you and the purchased instruct respective solicitors to deal with the sale.
 We will need to provide your solicitor with information about the property by completing a Leasehold Property Enquiry form (commonly known as LPE1).
-The charge for this information is £100 (January 2021) and is subject to VAT.
+SLH will charge you an admin fee for this service.
+You can find our Information on Administration Fees here.

 The information provided: